niyanthgri/LLM-MySQL/README.md

 The purpose of this program is to use LLM and answer basic questions based on information provided via pdf documents and a MySQL databse.

-### Key things to note, to make the LLM work:
-- While talking about a year in the prompt, use the word "year"
-- While talking about product specification in the prompt, use the word "prod_id"

 ### Prerequisites:
 1. Have pdf files ready
 2. Have a MySQL account ready